 We are integrating the United Nations Sustainable Development Goals to make a positive impact on:

-From 2013-2021, Serena Hotels’ presence in Kenya, Tanzania, Zanzibar, Uganda and Rwanda generated the equivalent of approximately US$ 2,119 million of gross domestic product.
+From 2013-2024, Serena Hotels’ presence in Kenya, Tanzania, Zanzibar, Uganda and Rwanda generated the equivalent of over $3 million of gross domestic product.
 Watch a video about the economic, environmental and social impact of Serena Hotels:

 At each hotel, the policy is to minimise the impact on the local environment while maximising the socio-economic benefits to the local economy.
 Serena Hotels prioritise hiring and training local residents for employment at all levels of the organisation.
-We directly employ about 5,600 people.
+We directly employ almost 6,500 people.

 The hotels also demonstrate local sustainable architecture, promote awareness of local cultures, reinvigorate artisanal and craft industries and contribute to national heritage.
 They support literacy and early learning opportunities, and promote health, safety and wellbeing through the Serena Wellness programme and Serena Clinics.

-In 2003, the Serena Beach Resort & Spa in Mombasa established a Butterfly Conservation Sanctuary at its premises.
-To date, 65 species have been bred and almost 300,000 butterflies have been released.
+In 2002, the Serena Beach Resort & Spa in Mombasa established a Butterfly Conservation Sanctuary at its premises.
+To date, 67 species have been bred and over 400,000 butterflies have been released.

 AKDN / Lucas Cuervo Moura